 "The one thing they teach firefighters is that kids hide in a fire," Mayor Pennington said.
 "They train you to search under beds and in closets and as it turns out they were in a closet all huddled together and hugging each other."

-The Hartsville City Fire Department received a 911 call around 1:53 p.m. that Wednesday, and firefighters were on the scene by 1:57 p.m., according to officials with the department.
+The Hartsville City Fire Department received a 911 call around 1:53 p.m.
+Wednesday, and firefighters were on the scene by 1:57 p.m., according to officials with the department.
 The home was 75 percent involved when crews arrived, and the fire was under control in about 10 minutes.

 Seven firemen, a fire officer, two engines, and one rescue truck responded.
 Hartsville's Mayor Mel Pennington, a volunteer fireman, was also at the scene to assist.

-The American Red Cross responded to meet the family's immediate needs by providing emotional support, financial assistance, food, clothing, personal hygiene products and other necessities destroyed by the fire.
+The American Red Cross has responded to meet the family's immediate needs by providing emotional support, financial assistance, food, clothing, personal hygiene products and other necessities destroyed by the fire.

 "Our hearts go out to the family," said Linda Boone-Smith, executive director, American Red Cross, Pee Dee Chapter.
 "The Red Cross will continue to be there for this family and our community through this difficult time."